GodotH/zero-chat/DOCUMENTATION.md

 ## 2. Product Requirements Document (PRD)

 ### 2.1 Core Objectives
-- **Zero Errors**: Minimize hallucination and logic errors in multi-step tasks.
+- **Zero Error**: Minimize hallucination and logic errors in multi-step tasks.
 - **Observability**: Provide the user with a visual understanding of the "thinking" process (Plans, Votes, Red Flags).
+- **Multimodality**: Support analysis of documents and images within the rigorous verification pipeline.
 - **Control**: Allow users to intervene (Stop) to prevent token wastage.

 ### 2.2 Feature Specifications